Why did you start with this content creation and freelance writing thingy?

 Ghostwriting might seem unethical because your readers are unaware of the real writer.
 And it also needs a compromise on building your personal brand as your clients reap the long-term business results of your work.

 However, in essence, it’s a great way to make money as a writer.
-I have offered ghostwriting services and found it worked well.
+I have offered ghostwriting services and found that it works well.
 Currently, I prefer to have work published under my name exclusively.

 Remember though, that there’s always a middle way in which you can build your brand and continue publishing under your name.
 Simultaneously, you can offer ghostwriting services and charge premium rates.
 Ultimately, it’s up to you.